kossnocorp/superstate/README.md

   .state("high", "down() -> medium");
 ```

 In this example, we nest the `volumeState` inside the `playing` state.
-The the `volumeState` will be initialized when the `playing` state is entered and will be destroyed when the `playing` state is exited.
+The `volumeState` will be initialized when the `playing` state is entered and will be destroyed when the `playing` state is exited.

 You can send events, subscribe to changes, and access the substate from the parent state: